Who can instruct

 Overseas Lawyers may instruct Barristers directly in order to provide legal advice.
 Members of chambers may also be instructed directly in any International Arbitration and various Court proceedings, both domestically in UK or internationally.

 When instructing a barrister, your first point of contact will be a member of the highly-experienced Quadrant clerking team.
-Our senior clerks, assistant senior clerks and practice managers possess an unrivalled knowledge of the specialist practices of each member of chambers.
+Our senior clerks, assistant senior clerk and practice managers possess an unrivalled knowledge of the specialist practices of each member of chambers.
 Should you require such guidance, they are able to advise and recommend either a single barrister or an entire team best suited to deal with each individual case.

 The clerking team work with the barristers to provide fees estimates and budgets for each instruction.
 Whilst we charge competitive market rates commensurate with the service provided we are always willing to discuss the way our fees are structured in order to find a solution that works for our clients as well as ourselves.